JohnnyWiseau141/genshin-builds/README.md

 # Genshin Builds

 Hello and welcome to Genshin Builds!
-An application where you, the user, can create your own hypothetical team build in Genshin Impact.
+An application where you, the user, can create your own hypothetical team builds in Genshin Impact.

 ## Getting started